bestinslot-xyz/OPI/README.md

 ## Calculation starts at block 767430 which is the first inscription block

 EVENT_SEPARATOR = '|'
-## max_supply, limit_per_mint, amount decimal count is the same as ticker's decimals
+## max_supply, limit_per_mint, amount decimal count is the same as ticker's decimals (no trailing dot if decimals is 0)
 ## tickers are lowercase
 for event in block_events:
   if event is 'deploy-inscribe':